Obsolescence Mitigation: How Radio Design Group Supports Legacy Equipment

 Obsolescence mitigation involves a combination of efforts.

 As this example shows, keeping legacy systems functional involves a variety of interrelated efforts.
 There is no one "silver bullet" that can solve all of the problems encountered in keeping old yet vital equipment operational.
 The SI9102 program is just one example of how Radio Design Group capabilities can help keep critical defense systems online and running well, even after OEM support has evaporated.
+You can read about one of RDG’s recent obsolescence mitigation projects on our blog.
 If you have a problem with end-of-life gear and need help with obsolescence mitigation, we can help solve those issues and get your equipment back online!